Inflectra/rapise-documentation/docs/Guide/Frameworks/diffmerge.md

 ## Adding a Custom Diff Tool

-You have the option to incorporate additional known diff tools into Rapise.
-If your team utilizes multiple tools, that's perfectly fine.
-You can define all of them together, and Rapise will select the first one it finds.
-To achieve this, you need to create a file named MergeTools.yml in one of two locations:
+You can incorporate additional known diff tools into Rapise.
+If your team uses multiple tools, that's perfectly fine.
+You can define all of them together, and Rapise selects the first one it finds.
+To do this, you need to create a file named `MergeTools.yml` in one of two locations:

 In the root directory of your testing framework, such as `C:\Users\UserName\Documents\My Rapise Tests\LIS\MergeTools.yml`.
 When defined in this location, it becomes specific to the testing framework.
-Loading it from Spira or Git will provide the associated diff definitions.
+Loading it from Spira or Git provides the associated diff definitions.

-In the `c:\Users\Public\Documents\Rapise\` directory.
+In the `C:\Users\Public\Documents\Rapise\` directory.
 When defined here, it applies to all tests and frameworks on the given computer.

 If you have a `MergeTools.yml` file in both locations, the one in the framework directory takes precedence.

-The `MergeTools.yml` file follows the following format:
+The `MergeTools.yml` file follows this format:

 ```yml
 %YAML 1.2